Disclaimer: This article was updated on Dec. 23, 2021, to provide new and more timely information.

 If you had to go back and do it over again, you would do a million things differently.
 It’s incredibly complex on every level.
 Technical, legal, compliance, billing, you name it, very little comes intuitively.
 Everywhere you look there’s a fifty-cent word that you don’t know how to pronounce.
-Once you think you understand something and make a decision in turns out there were ten more questions you should have asked and now there’s a whole new minefield of decisions to navigate.
+Once you think you understand something and make a decision, it turns out there were ten more questions you should have asked and now there’s a whole new minefield of decisions to navigate.

 The same is true when it comes to staffing.
-Well I can’t provide a solution for every staffing dilemma you will encounter; I want to highlight five critical mistakes that I see new lab owners make on a regular basis.
+While I can’t provide a solution for every staffing dilemma you will encounter; I want to highlight five critical mistakes that I see new lab owners make on a regular basis.

 #1 – Looking for Everything in One Person

 Typically, the first full-time hire a lab makes is the Lab Manager.
 This is an important hire and you absolutely need this person.
 However, you need to first understand what that person does and does not do.
 It’s not uncommon for new owners to expect that this person will essentially run their company.
 Legal questions, operations questions, billing questions, this person should know the answers to everything.
 Why not, they’ve been working in a lab most their life, they should know this stuff.